Alpacas as Lifestyle Animals

 • as members must conform to the MPI code of Welfare for llamas and alpacas which sets a minimum standard for the health and welfare of alpacas, many AANZ members exceed this.
 These members will also have the experience to ensure the good health of their alpacas.

 • Telling the age of an alpaca beyond 5 years old is very difficult.
-However, registered alpacas will have a brass eartag, conventionally in the left ear for males and right ear for females.
-Each tag carries the registration number of the animal which can be looked up in the Pedigree register to verify the animal's age.
+However, registered alpacas will have a brass ear tag, conventionally in the left ear for males and right ear for females.
+Each tag carries the registration number of the animal which can be looked up in the Pedigree register to verify the animal's age and genetic background.

 Facial eczema (FE)

 Facial Eczema is a very serious disease that affects alpacas even worse than sheep, especially on the North Island.
-You are strongly encouraged to read about this; the biology and prevention is covered in detail in this Facial Eczema page and a less detailed version is provided in this AANZ Newsletter.
+You are strongly encouraged to read about this; the cause and prevention are covered in detail in this Facial Eczema page and a less detailed version is provided in this AANZ Newsletter.
 Alpacas are at high risk from the disease and unless the methods described in these articles are used each year, the animals will accumulate damage to their livers until there is complete failure.
-Protecting the alpacas is an essential daily task during the post-Christmas FE season but is not difficult.
-Reputable owners and breeders will take these measures but unfortunately there are less reputable breeders who may cut corners.
+Protecting the alpacas is an essential daily task during the post-Christmas FE season and is not difficult.
+Responsible owners and AANZ breeders will take these measures but unfortunately there are less reputable breeders who may cut corners or simply be oblivious to the disease.

 Most are aware that as herbivores and prey animals, alpacas instinctively need to be part of a herd.
 When there are multiple animals, a heiarchy is established, the correct behaviours can be seen and the herd functions normally.
 Alpacas should never be alone for any extended period as a single animal needs to always be on its guard and can never relax.
-This leads to pathological stress and sometimes death.
+This leads to pathological stress and in extreme cases, death.
 A minimum herd size of three is strongly recommended which of course means that the land area needed to keep the herd is slightly larger.
-Three alpacas can be kept on one acre.
+Three alpacas can be comfortably kept on one acre of grazing.

 Other stock